I love camping. I really do, especially for the landscapes it allows me to explore…

 Service with a genuine smile

-The Banff Springs Hotel is now part of the Fairmont chain so it prides itself on excellent service.
+The hotel is part of the Fairmont chain so it prides itself on excellent service.
 The staff is everywhere and always ready to help.
 That’s good because we needed to ask for help about 5 times on the way to our room.

 The directions went something like this: